Sewing Professions: Overview of Career Education Programs

 - Leather handbag and shoe repair

-The U.S. Bureau of Labor Statistics (BLS) reported that sewing and tailoring jobs were expected to only grow 1% from 2010-2020, while hand sewing positions were predicted to decrease 5% during the same time.
-The BLS also stated that tailors, dressmakers and custom sewers earned an average salary of $29,170 per year as of May 2012.
+Tailors design, create, change and fix clothes.
+The U.S. Bureau of Labor Statistics (BLS) reported that sewing and tailoring jobs were expected to decrease 2% from 2012-2022.
+The BLS also stated that tailors, dressmakers and custom sewers earned a median salary of $25,590 per year as of May 2013.

 Related to Sewing Professions: Overview of Career Education Programs